PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:29:22
+Last updated: 2024-04-02 18:29:56
-Random Quote: The gambling known as business looks with austere disfavor upon the business known as gambling. - Ambrose Bierce
+Random Quote: The greatest part of our happiness depends on our dispositions, not our circumstances. - Martha Washington